How does Impact 100 work?

 Can I designate Impact 100 on my United Way donation form?

 You can designate the amount you wish to donate to Impact 100 through your annual United Way donation.
 Please be aware that United Way keeps up to 25% of your designation to cover their costs, and any employer United Way match will go to your local United Way agency and not to Impact 100.
-Please consider designating or donating an additional $250 to cover the United Way fees.
+Please consider adding $250 to cover the United Way fees and avoid the fees having to be pulled from our operating funds.

-Why do you suggest members donate additional amounts to cover administrative costs?
+Why do you suggest members donate additional amounts to cover operating costs?

 I want to give more than $1000.
-Do I get more than one vote?
+Can I get more than one vote?

 No. Every member gets one vote even if they give more than $1000.
-If you want to give more than $1000, please indicate on this form how much you wish to donate toward the grant pool and/or how much you wish to donate to administrative funds.
-You may also choose to fund a scholarship for a young local woman who wants to be involved in our program to learn about philanthropy and nonprofits in the Indianapolis area by donating an additional $1000 to our grant pool.
+If you want to give more than $1000, please indicate on the form how much you wish to donate toward the grant pool and/or how much you wish to donate for other uses: additional money into the grant pool (without a vote), scholarship donation to fund a membership for a local woman who wants to learn more about women’s philanthropy but can’t make a donation from their own monies, or to help cover operating costs.

 Can I make an in-kind donation of services or products to cover my $1000 donation?

-No, however we do accept in-kind donations to offset our administrative costs.
-Contact us at firstname.lastname@example.org to discuss in-kind donations for our admi1istrative needs.
+No. But we do accept in-kind donations for events and other operating costs.
+Contact us at email@example.com to discuss in-kind donations for our operating needs.

 Friends and Supporters